aonnoy/wized-filter-pagination/README.md

 | `w-filter-result-variable`             | _Wized Variable Name_     | ✅           | The variable that stores the **entire dataset** being filtered and paginated.
 This variable gets updated as new data is fetched.                        |
 | `w-filter-result-data-path`            | _Wized Request Data Path_ | ✅           | Specifies the **data path** where the new batch of content is located.
 The script retrieves this data and appends it to the `w-filter-result-variable`. |

-## Create Checkbox Filter and its attributes list {#create-checkbox-filter-and-its-attributes-list}
+## Create Checkbox Filter and its attributes list

 - This filter is ideal for allowing users to select multiple options within a category.
 - You can create multiple checkbox filters as needed.
 Ensure that attributes with unique values are distinct to prevent conflicts.